StephenSTB/Tellor-Lottery/README.md

 The Lottery contract pulls data from TellorPlayground that is in the following format.

+- 68 bits are utilized.
-- Lowest order first 16 bits are allocated for the lottery round number
+- Lowest order 16 bits are allocated for the lottery round number.
-- The next 36 bits are allocated for the lottery numbers where the lottery numbers are ordered ascending from highest to lowest order with each number ultizing 6 bits.
+- The higher order 36 bits are allocated for the lottery numbers where the lottery numbers are ordered ascending from highest to lowest order with each number ultizing 6 bits.

 ## Run Locally